tracepaperapp/docs/tracepaper-docs/Modeling Concepts/Write Domain/Aggregate Data Model.md

 ### Store As Is

-Essentially caching a snapshot of the aggregate state.
+Essentially caching a snapshot of the agregate state.
 In this case, the internal model becomes publicly accessible, being queryable and read-optimized.

 ### Enrich and Store